MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-8333.md

     4. If database corruption has been detected, ensure that recent backups exist of each domain in the forest.

-    5. Restart the domain controller reporting the database corruption in directory services restore mode.
-(Press F8 while the server is restarting or if this isn't possible open msconfig.exe and choose "Active Directory Repair" in the "boot" options.).
+   1. Restart the domain controller reporting the database corruption in directory services restore mode. (open msconfig.exe and choose "Active Directory Repair" in the "boot" options or type the command `bcdedit /set safeboot dsrepair` from elevated command prompt before restarting the domain controller).

     6. To perform an inspection of the database in Directory Services Restore Mode:

         1. Open a command prompt